Our plan on a page for 2024

 4. How we will improve service user and carer experience

-• Personality Disorder Services – service userled development of an involvement and coproduction strategy across three services and an increase in lived experience rolesA white smiley face on a green background
+• Personality Disorder Services – service user-led development of an involvement and co-production strategy across three services; increase lived experience roles.

-• Northern Gambling Service – there will be a peer mentor with lived experience of gambling offering support to our service users
+• Northern Gambling Service – a peer mentor with lived experience of gambling will offer support to our service users.

 5. How we will improve staff experience